DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/initial-teacher-training.md

 heading: "What to expect in teacher training"
 subcategory: Postgraduate teacher training
 description: |-
-  Find out what initial teacher training (ITT) is like, from your classroom placements and theoretical learning, to how you'll be assessed.
+  Find out what initial teacher training (ITT) is like, from your school placements and theoretical learning, to how you'll be assessed.
 navigation: 20.15
 navigation_title: What to expect in teacher training
 navigation_description: Find out what your teacher training will be like, what you'll learn, and what classroom experience you'll get.